 We conclude by exploring the overall implications of the rise of passive investment for corporate law and financial regulation.
 We argue that, although existing critiques of passive investors are unfounded, the rise of passive investing raises new concerns about ownership concentration, conflicts of interest and common ownership.
 We evaluate these concerns and the extent to which they warrant changes to existing regulation and practice.

 Fisch, Jill E.; Hamdani, Asaf; and Davidoff Solomon, Steven, "The New Titans of Wall Street: A Theoretical Framework for Passive Investors" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1983.